 Is the employee interaction more about themselves or the customer?
 While the definition of pushy may seem to vary, it is fairly easy to view.
 There is a difference between leading a customer to options and bullying them.
 Acting as an impartial observer will help you craft your coaching questions.

 4. Have conversations

 You don’t want to lecture.
-You want your employees to notice the things you do and use the questions you use when they are selling.
+You want your employees to notice what you do and use the questions you use when selling.
 That means they have to trust you.

 You want to start by helping them to discover how to do better the next time and not by shutting them down because of what just happened.

 You can’t coach what you don’t know or can’t do.
 You need to know the sales process.
 You need to know where the common problems lie: showing the product, price objections, fit of items…the works.